pedrosland/go-experiments/a_golang_job_queue.md

 * Use non-exported private methods
 * Remove global variables
 * Bring the flags closer to their usage in main()
-* Usage

 ### Step 2

 Simplify the worker queue by removing the `Dispatcher`.

 * Creates workers directly and passes job queue to them